Backbase/backbase.github.io/content/posts/unpublished/exploring-code-generation-with-swiftgen/post.md

 ### Images and colors

-It's hard to imagine an application that doesn't use any media like images, videos, or custom colors to make the app unique.
+It's hard to imagine an app that doesn't use any media like images, videos, or custom colors to make the app unique.

-Let's consider the scenario where we would like to apply some icons for the application *TabBar* with the assumption that selected items display highlighted and filled icon variants.
+Let's consider the scenario where we would like to apply some icons for the app *TabBar* with the assumption that selected items display highlighted and filled icon variants.

-To be able to reference media in an application we need to put them inside the `xcmedia` (Asset Catalog) directory.
+To be able to reference media in an app we need to put them inside the `xcmedia` (Asset Catalog) directory.

 ![Media directory containing Tab bar icons and custom colors.](assets/2.png)